apinanyogaratnam/cachier-service/README.md

 TODO: support queries with keys with quotes
 TODO: raise errors everywhere in package where applicable, ex. if key is NoneType
-TODO: create a context manager for the sqlite database connection -->
+TODO: create a context manager for the sqlite database connection
+TODO: fix created column not being set as a datetime object -->

 <!-- ## Table of Contents